GlueX

 GlueX is a particle physics experiment located at the Thomas Jefferson National Accelerator Facility (JLab) accelerator in Newport News, Virginia.
 Its primary purpose is to better understand the nature of confinement in quantum chromodynamics (QCD) by identifying a spectrum of hybrid and exotic mesons generated by the excitation of the gluonic field binding the quarks.
 Such mesonic states are predicted to exist outside of the well-established quark model, but none have been definitively identified by previous experiments.
-A broad high-statistics survey of known light mesons up to and including the $J/\psi$ is also underway.
+A broad high-statistics survey of known light mesons up to and including the is also underway.

 Experimental apparatus

 The experiment uses photoproduction (that is, the scattering of a real photon on a nucleon) to produce mesonic states.
 Unlike previous similar experiments, it uses linearly polarized photons, which allows the analysis of accumulated events for certain polarization observables that are thought to make identification of exotic states feasible.

-The GlueX detector was installed in the new Hall D (the fourth such hall at JLab) as part of the accelerator's upgrade to 12 GeV energy.
-GlueX began its first commissioning run in 2014, and first received 12 GeV electrons in 2015, the highest energy available at the CEBAF accelerator.
+The GlueX detector was installed in the new Hall D (the fourth such hall at JLab) as part of the accelerator's upgrade to a particle energy of 12 GeV.
+GlueX began its first commissioning run in 2014, and first received electrons at 12 GeV electrons in 2015, the highest energy available at the CEBAF accelerator.
 Publication-quality physics data was accumulated during multi-weeks runs starting in 2016, continuing into 2023 and beyond.

 The detector is based on a solenoidal hermetic detector optimized for tracking of charged particles (electron, pions, kaons, and protons) and detection of neutral particles (primarily photons).
 Figure 1 shows the detector.

 GlueX uses the coherent bremsstrahlung technique to produce a linearly polarized photon beam.
-In order to reach the optimal photon energy near 9 GeV for this mapping of the exotic spectrum, 12 GeV electrons are required and are provided by the CEBAF accelerator at Jefferson Lab.
+In order to reach the optimal photon energy near 9 GeV for this mapping of the exotic spectrum, electrons at 12 GeV are required and are provided by the CEBAF accelerator at Jefferson Lab.

-In 2018, improved kaon/pion separation capability will be established with the addition of a quartz-based differential Cherenkov light detector ("DIRC").
+Since 2019, improved kaon–pion separation capability was established with the addition of a quartz-based differential Cherenkov light detector ("DIRC").